Jeena54/Recipes-website/README.md

 * **Admin Panel**: Adding an admin site to facilitate CRUD operations through a user-friendly interface.

 ## License
-This project is licensed under the Natsasion License - see the [LICENSE.md](LICENSE) file for details.
+This project is licensed under the License - see the [LICENSE.md](LICENSE) file for details.

 ## Get Started
 Feel free to explore the live website for a firsthand experience of the Thai recipe website!